AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here one thing noticeable is that model has more or less equal score for the right of way at the next intersection sign as second most probable prediction.
 In fact these two signs are very much equal to each other graphically.

 So it is safe to say that model is capable of handling cases where traffic sign is considerably covered with other objects.
 However we can see that confidence of the model is very low in such situations (It's quite amusing to see for the second image, model has come up with bumpy road as the 3rd guess which indeed would be the case with road works.
-And infact road work sign contains a similar symbol to bumpy road symbol as part of it.)
+And in fact road work sign contains a similar symbol to bumpy road symbol as part of it.)

 However at this stage it should be stressed that the uncertainty of model predictions are due to the features of traffic sign being partially covered.
 Where as model can confidently predict when traffic sign is more clear.